Technology

 Introduction to the graph technology landscape

 Graph technology is built to handle complex networks of data, surfacing connections and highlighting patterns and anomalies far more efficiently than more traditional technologies.
-In a world where organizations rely on increasing amounts of data for critical business decisions, high-stakes investigations, and more, it’s no wonder that graph has been gaining more traction.
+In a world where organizations rely on increasing amounts of data for critical business decisions, high-stakes investigations, and more, it’s no wonder that graph has gained more and more traction and become a key asset for many.

 We originally published an introduction to the graph technology landscape back in 2014.
 Linkurious was still young.
 And Google’s PageRank algorithm and Facebook’s Graph Search were still fresh examples of what you could do with graph technology.
 At the time we described the graph ecosystem as “emerging”, and there were far fewer tools available on the market.

 The graph technology market has vastly expanded since then as existing companies have matured and built on their graph products, and as new players have emerged.
-Graph enthusiasts and graph companies have also made major strides in further democratizing graph technology.
+Graph enthusiasts and graph companies have also made major strides in further democratizing graph technology, making it more accessible and putting it into the hands of all kinds of users—even those without deep knowledge of this technology.

 The result has been that more and more organizations are adopting graph technology, as they find it to be an asset for an ever increasing number of use cases.
 We’ll be honest, this has been a thrill to watch over the years as the graph industry finds new ways to deliver value for all kinds of applications.
 We now see graphs being used for cybersecurity, drug discovery, finance, anti-money laundering, intelligence, manufacturing, IT management… the list goes on.

 We’re not the only ones to notice this, of course.
 The proof is in the market growth.
-The graph database market is expected to grow to a value of US$ 3.78 billion by 2027, up from US$ 1.13 billion in 2021.
+The global graph technology market is expected to grow to a value of US$15 billion by 2030, up from US$1.9 billion in 2019.

 Graph and AI